 https://www.yourdomain.com/wp-admin/edit.php?tag=wordpress-tutorials

-Note that the plus here acts similar to the AND operator which means it will only show posts that contain both tags and not just one of them.
+Use the same principle to filter posts with three or more tags.
+However, please note that the plus sign here acts like an AND operator, which means the URL will load posts that contain both tags and not just one of them.

 The comma here acts like the OR operator so it should load all posts that have any of the tags.
 WordPress will encode the comma to its Unicode equivalent (%2C) once it finishes loading.
+As such, you can also use %2C instead of the comma i.e.

-For both cases above don’t forget to add hyphens for tags that contain multiple words e.g.
+For both cases above, don’t forget to add hyphens for tags that contain multiple words, e.g.

 https://www.yourdomain.com/wp-admin/edit.php?tag=wordpress+gutenberg-blocks